manali-teke/CSC510_SE_Group20/proj1/README.md

 Evidence that the whole team is using the same tools (e.g. tutor can ask anyone to share screen, they demonstrate the system running on their computer)|3|
 Evidence that the members of the team are working across multiple places in the code base|3|
-Short release cycles |3|https://github.com/PvPatel-1001/Recipe_Recommender/releases Does your website and documentation provide a clear, high-level overview of your software? |
+Short release cycles |3|https://github.com/PvPatel-1001/Recipe_Recommender/releases Does your website and documentation provide a clear, high-level overview of your software? | yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-Does your website and documentation clearly describe the type of user who should use your software?
+Does your website and documentation clearly describe the type of user who should use your software? |yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-Do you publish case studies to show how your software has been used by yourself and others?
+Do you publish case studies to show how your software has been used by yourself and others?|no|
-Is the name of your project/software unique?
+Is the name of your project/software unique?|yes|
-Is your project/software name free from trademark violations?
+Is your project/software name free from trademark violations?|yes|
-Is your software available as a package that can be deployed without building it?
+Is your software available as a package that can be deployed without building it?|yes|
-Is your software available for free?
+Is your software available for free?|yes|
-Is your source code publicly available to download, either as a downloadable bundle or via access to a source code repository?
+Is your source code publicly available to download, either as a downloadable bundle or via access to a source code repository?|yes|
-Is your software hosted in an established, third-party repository likeGitHub (https://github.com), BitBucket (https://bitbucket.org),LaunchPad (https://launchpad.net) orSourceForge (https://sourceforge.net)?
+Is your software hosted in an established, third-party repository likeGitHub (https://github.com), BitBucket (https://bitbucket.org),LaunchPad (https://launchpad.net) orSourceForge (https://sourceforge.net)?|yes|https://github.com/PvPatel-1001/Recipe_Recommender
-Is your documentation clearly available on your website or within your software?
+Is your documentation clearly available on your website or within your software?|yes|https://github.com/PvPatel-1001/Recipe_Recommender/tree/master/docs
-Does your documentation include a "quick start" guide, that provides a short overview of how to use your software with some basic examples of use?
+Does your documentation include a "quick start" guide, that provides a short overview of how to use your software with some basic examples of use?|yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software?
+If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software?|yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-Do you provide a comprehensive guide to all your software’s commands, functions and options?
+Do you provide a comprehensive guide to all your software’s commands, functions and options?|yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages?
+Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages?|no|
-If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation?
+If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation?|no|
-Do you store your documentation under revision control with your source code?
+Do you store your documentation under revision control with your source code?|yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-Does your software describe how a user can get help with using your software?
+Does your software describe how a user can get help with using your software?|yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-Does your website and documentation describe what support, if any, you provide to users and developers?
+Does your website and documentation describe what support, if any, you provide to users and developers?|yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
-Does your project have an e-mail address or forum that is solely for supporting users?
+Does your project have an e-mail address or forum that is solely for supporting users?|no|
-Are e-mails to your support e-mail address received by more than one person?
+Are e-mails to your support e-mail address received by more than one person?|no|
-Does your project have a ticketing system to manage bug reports and feature requests?
+Does your project have a ticketing system to manage bug reports and feature requests?|no|
-Is your project's ticketing system publicly visible to your users, so they can view bug reports and feature requests?
+Is your project's ticketing system publicly visible to your users, so they can view bug reports and feature requests?|no|